Last updated on January 14th, 2025

 - Explore the shops on South Congress (SoCo).
 We love Uncommon Objects, Allens Boots, Parts & Labour, South Congress Books, and Leighelena.

-- Get more coffee at Maรฑana, a super cute spot at the South Congress Hotel or at Joโs Coffee (get their Iced Turbo coffee).
+- Get more coffee at Mañana, a super cute spot at the South Congress Hotel!

 - Watch the bats at sunset from the Congress Ave Bridge.
 (April-October)